 Repeat this routine until 45-60 minutes go by.
 It's great because the repetition keeps things simple, but the different movements help you keep things interesting.

-The latest high impact aerobic trends of 2017
+The latest high impact aerobics trends of 2023

 Started in New York City 2006, SoulCycle caught fire last year and is still gaining a lot of traction in big cities in The Unites States and all around the world!